 Emily leads development on Half the Sky Movement: The Game (Facebook) as well as three accompanying mobile phone games – collaborating throughout with writers, designers, developers, content experts, filmmakers, external partners, and funders to oversee and execute all stages of game design and development for the transmedia movement.

 Emily also supports new programs and initiatives, enabling a range of cause owners to learn more about the social impact games space and leverage their investment.
 She has provided strategic consulting to organizations such as AARP, T. Rowe Price, and Heifer International to guide them through the game development process.
 Through workshops, advising, and structured brainstorming activities, Emily works with each organization to define their unique goals, brainstorm gameplay, create a strategic plan, and explore key funding and distribution considerations.

 In addition to her background producing games for learning, Emily has advised projects for a range of sectors, including health care, finance, gender equality, sustainable energy, military, sexual health, retirement planning, and maternal health.
 She served as project adviser for students at Carnegie Mellon’s Entertainment Technology Center, taught game design at New York Film Academy, and has presented at technical conferences such as AAAS, TIFF, SIGCSE, and Grace Hopper.

-Emily began at Leapfrog where she worked on a range of e-learning platforms and products for children and teens.
-Since then, she has worked as coordinator of the Scratch software and online community at the MIT Media Lab, produced learning games for 360KID, and worked in Kaplan Inc’s international office in London as lead designer and producer of an expansive online virtual world for language learning.
+Beginning her career at LeapFrog, Emily worked on a range of e-learning platforms and products for children and teens.
+She next worked as coordinator of the Scratch software and online community at the MIT Media Lab, produced learning games for 360KID, and worked in Kaplan Inc.’s international office in London as lead designer and producer of an expansive online virtual world for language learning.
 Along the way, Emily has also spent time volunteering as a game design instructor in youth after school and community programs.